 The Lead Capture Checklist

 If you’re setting up your lead-capture system, then you may have noticed there are a lot of pieces and parts required to make it all run smoothly.
 That means that even if you already have your lead-capture system in place, you might be missing opportunities to capture those leads.
-That’s why you’ll want to use the following checklist to get your lead-capture system up and running.
+That’s why you’ll want to use a checklist to get your lead-capture system up and running.

 How to Setup the Best Landing Pages